ryuhei-py/Product-List-Scraper-Template/docs/CONFIG_GUIDE.md

 logging:
   level: "INFO"

+output:
+  directory: "sample_output"
+  csv_filename: "products.csv"
 ```

+### Output path precedence
+- CLI flag `--output` always wins when provided.
+- If `--output` is omitted, the CLI uses `output.directory` + `output.csv_filename` from settings.
+- If both are missing, the fallback is `sample_output/products.csv`.

 ### HTTP / retry behavior (typical expectations)
 - Requests are made with a session (connection reuse).